patrickw098/Space-Spelunkers/README.md

 ```

 All other objects within the players viewport are also drawn by `this.allObjects`, `forEach`, `object.draw`.
 Each objects `draw` function takes into consideration the players current viewport, and only draws itself if it is within the viewport.
 It's coordinates are then normalized relative to the players position.

+I do not own any of the characters, sprites, or music.
+They are all owned by their respective owners.